memiscavage/regex-tutorial/gist-template.md

 ## Summary

 Regex, or regular expressions, act as tools to identify specific patterns.
 In this walkthrough, I will explain the purpose of my chosen regex, the different components that make up a regex, and the functions each component performs.
 Below you will find a table of contents.
-Within each section for the regex components I will provide detailed information and examples regarding their purpose.
+Within each section for the regex components I will provide detailed information and examples regarding their purpose. \

+The regex we will explore today is designed to validate email input or seek out emails within strings of code.
+It appears as : \

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

 ## Table of Contents